That is exactly what I did, but I shouldn’t have. Now let me tell you why.

 Unless you decide to live off the land, hunting and gathering for sustenance, you’re going to need some source of income; and therein lies the dilemma.
 Oh money, the paper that so cruelly rules all of our lives.
 How unfortunate it is that we work all day just to spend it on things we don’t need.
 Not to sound like a minimalist, but after comfortably living out of a 50 liter backpack for extended periods of time, it’s hard to come home and see so much unnecessary excess literally everywhere.
 Cutting out the non-essentials, life becomes much simpler, and monetary needs not as steep.
 However, money will always be an issue and to attempt long-term travel without it would be ludicrous.
 (I will have a post about money and cheap travel in the near future but for now, I guess just trust that it won’t be as painful as you think).

 Back to the topic at hand, personally I don’t believe in grades and degrees as a viable means of measuring worth or intelligence.
 They are just systems some people are better at hacking than others.
 For example, I got some of my best test grades by cramming like crazy and then immediately forgetting everything a week later.
 That’s clearly not the best way to learn, but I got a good grade so that means it works, right?
-The only reason I am not completely disgusted by spending the last four years in school is because of the experiences it have me, the friendships I made throughout, and the slight advantage I now have of getting work in the future.
+The only reason I am not completely disgusted by spending the last four years in school is because of the experiences it gave me, the friendships I made throughout, and the slight advantage I now have of getting work in the future.
 Though I don’t think it’s necessarily the specific degree you have that employers are interested in; the mere fact that you have one is what gives you the upper hand.
 Why that should be an impressive thing of meaning, I am still not totally sure.

-So, should we keep waiting to finish college and graduate before getting out there and exploring; keep just waiting for the gap year everyone wants to have before “real life” starts?
+So, should we keep waiting to finish college and graduate before getting out there and exploring; keep waiting for the gap year everyone wants to have before “real life” starts?
 The annoying answer is “it depends.”
 It simply depends on what your goals are.
 If you want easier job access and the security of a degree then, by all means, go for it; but if your passions lie in constant change and new experiences, it may not end up being totally necessary.
 There are advantages and disadvantages to either option so it really just depends on where your own interests lie.
-Personally, I don’t think my own degree will help me that much because, while my interests haven’t changed drastically, my passions have and don’t all fit under the umbrella of Environmental Sciences anymore.
+Personally, I don’t think my own degree will help me that much because, while my interests haven’t changed drastically, my passions have and don’t all fit under the umbrella of my Bachelor’s anymore.
 But, if took me an entire college experience to figure out what I want my life to be about, maybe it wasn’t such a waste of time after all.

 I’m curious to know what you guys think about this.
 What are your own goals and thoughts on education and travel?
 Please feel free to share your comments below!